Last update: Feb 13th at 1:00pm EST.

 The midwives and staff of Burlington & Area Midwives.

-Midwifery provides pregnant women and their families another option for primary maternity care.
+Midwifery provides pregnant people and their families another option for primary maternity care.
 We are proud to offer a model and philosophy of healthcare that is centred on the individual needs of each client and family we serve.
 We provide exceptional quality care by taking the time to build a trusting relationship, share important information with you about your pregnancy and newborn, while supporting your individual goals for your journey to parenthood.
 Midwifery is a personalized healthcare experience like no other.
 We look forward to providing you and your family exceptional care.

 Learn more about the midwifery model of care here: www.ontariomidwives.ca